Keeper-Security/Commander/keepercommander/README.md

 Keeper Commander for Python 3
 ----

 This is the codebase for a Python 3 interface to Keeper.
+This README is specific to running Keeper from the Python code.
+Most users should install Commander as instructed in the main README page.

 ### Installation